 Workplace flexibility is often cited as a chief concern for millennial workers.
-As the workforce continues to shift away from the long-term employment opportunities and more rigid career paths of previous generations, health and medical issues continue to pose new challenges.
+As the workforce continues to shift away from long-term employment opportunities and more career paths, health and medical issues continue to pose new challenges.

 Different types of health concerns plaguing millennial women today

-- A recent survey found a high number of millennials are suffering from depression, anxiety and stress.
-28% are on medication while 23% are regularly taking anti-depressants.
+- A recent survey found many millennials suffer from depression, anxiety, and stress.
+28% are on medication, while 23% are regularly taking anti-depressants.

-- According to millennialmarketing.com, survey from 2006 showed more than 30% of young adults smoke regularly.
+- According to millennialmarketing.com, a survey from 2006 showed more than 30% of young adults smoke regularly.

 - Drinking alcohol.
-Even during their college days, a great number of millennial women are reported to binge in alcoholic drinks.
-Sadly, approximately 1700 college students die from too much alcoholic consumption.
+Even during college, many millennial women are reportedly into alcoholic drinks.
+Sadly, approximately 1700 college students die from too much alcohol consumption.
 6% of young women today drink too much alcohol several times a week.

 - Lack of Insurance.
-While most young women are covered by their parents’ insurance coverage, there are still a great number of millennial women who can’t afford insurance coverage on their own because of low income and vast student loans and other debts.
+Many millennial women still can’t afford insurance because of low income, vast student loans, and other debts.

 Health Education is Vital

-Millennials have been able to benefit from a better understanding of health and medicine.
-The past few decades have brought new insights into dietary science, the health benefits of exercise and more effective methods to prevent potentially serious illnesses and medical conditions.
-Millennial women are increasingly interested in leading a healthier lifestyle, one that will minimise the risks of long-term illness.
+Millennials have benefited from a better understanding of health and medicine.
+The past few decades have brought new insights into dietary science, the health benefits of exercise, and more effective methods to prevent potentially serious illnesses and medical conditions.
+Millennial women are increasingly interested in leading a healthier lifestyle that minimizes the risks of long-term illness.

-Although Millenials may be aware of the benefits of living a healthier lifestyle, modern, busy lives mean that many are still not achieving their health and fitness goals.
-Individuals obviously have their own part to play, ensuring they eat healthily and making sensible choices with regards to smoking or drinking.
+Millennials may know the benefits of a healthier lifestyle, but busy lives mean many are still not achieving their health goals.
+Individuals have their part to play, ensuring they eat healthily and making sensible choices with regard to smoking or drinking.

-But it is also important to note that companies can also play a more active role in creating workplaces that that encourage a healthy lifestyle among the younger generation.
-Examples of this are offering flexible working, free gym memberships, free fruit in work or subsidized healthy meals, cycle to work schemes, insurance or tips and information resources on how to lead a healthier lifestyle.
-After all, having healthy and happy workers is not just good for the individual, but beneficial for the company they work for.
+Companies also need to play a role in creating workplaces encouraging a healthy lifestyle among the younger generation.
+Examples are flexible working hours, free gym memberships, cycle-to-work schemes, and information resources on how to lead a healthier lifestyle.
+After all, having healthy and happy workers benefits the individual and the company they work for.